davepar/gcalendarsync/README.md

 * Switch back to the spreadsheet, and create columns with these names (can be in any order):
   * Title - event title
   * Description - event description
   * Start Time - start date and time for the event, e.g. "1/27/2016 5:25pm".
-Can be just a date for all-day events.
+Should be just a date for all-day events.
   * End Time - end date and time for the event.
 Ignored for all-day events.
   * All Day Event - true/false value.